XiaoliChan/Xiaoli-Tools/README.md

 # Xiaoli-Tools

-Some scripts which I think are useful.
+Some scripts and Nuclei templates which I think are useful.

 # Table of content